crest-cassia/oacis/docs/en/install.md

 Docker is available not only on Linux but on Windows and MacOS X.

 The installation procedure is summarized in the README of [oacis_docker](https://github.com/crest-cassia/oacis_docker).
-**oacis_docker** is a project for developing a docker image for OACIS.
+**oacis_docker** is a project developing a docker image for OACIS.

-As indicated in the README, you can launch the virtual machine by `docker run --name oacis -p 3000:3000 -dt oacis/oacis` command.
-If you would like to start the tutorial in the next page as quickly as possible, execute `docker run --name oacis -p 3000:3000 -dt oacis/oacis_tutorial`.
-This command uses an image in which step 2 of the tutorial in the next page has already been setup.
+In the docker images, step 1 of the tutorial in the next page has already been setup.

 ## (1.2) Installing OACIS on a native machine